ixistic/Shipment-Tracking-Service/README.md

 # Shipment Tracking Service

-Shipment tracking system is used for the shipping and the observing of product order on the move that can manage order on the network for real time.
+Shipment tracking system is used for the shipping and the observing of product order on the move that can manage order on the network.

 ## Features
 * Online Shipment
 * Online Track Shipment
 * Android Application
-* Web Application (use AngularJS)
+* Web Application
 * OAuth Authentication

-## Use Story
+## User Story
 *   Customer
     * Reciever : ( Android Application )
         -  <i>Authenticate Not Required</i>